44-5-103. Definitions. As used in this chapter, the following definitions apply:

 (e) any other criminal justice information not clearly defined as public criminal justice information.

-(4) (a) "Criminal history record information" means information about individuals collected by criminal justice agencies consisting of identifiable descriptions and notations of arrests; detentions; the filing of complaints, indictments, or informations and dispositions arising from complaints, indictments, or informations; sentences; correctional status; and release.
+(4) (a) "Criminal history record information" means information about individuals collected by criminal justice agencies consisting of identifiable descriptions and notations of arrests; detentions; the filing of complaints, indictments, or informations and dispositions arising therefrom; sentences; correctional status; and release.
 It includes identification information, such as fingerprint records or photographs, unless the information is obtained for purposes other than the administration of criminal justice.